Fact checked

 Does A Will Kit Need To Be Notarized?

 No, a will kit does not need to be notarized in Canada.
-As long as you’ve met the criteria, you have a legally-binding will.
+As long as you’ve met the criteria for signing and witnessing based on your province, you have a legally-binding will.

-However, if your estate needs to go through probate when you pass away, you will need an affidavit of execution.
+However, if your estate needs to go through probate when you pass away, you will need an affidavit of execution from a witness.
 This document does need to be notarized, but it is not required for your will to be legal.
 It can be completed at a later date or even after you pass away.

-If you use Willful, we will include specific instructions about completing your affidavit of execution with your documents.
+When you use Willful, we include specific instructions about making sure your will is legal and how to complete your affidavit of execution with your documents.

 Is It Easy To Make Your Own Will?

-Over half of Canadians don’t have a last will and testament in place?
-We get it, making a will can feel extremely overwhelming.
+Over half of Canadians don’t have a last will and testament in place.
+And we get it, making a will can feel extremely overwhelming.

-Using an online will platform makes it easy to record your wishes from the comfort of your home.
-Willful provides step-by-step instructions, making it easy to make your legal will.
-You can create your legal will online for as low as $99.
-It only takes 20 minutes, start to finish.
+However when you use an online will platform like Willful, we make it easy to record your wishes at your own comfort level.
+Willful provides step-by-step instructions so you can create your legal will online for as low as $99 and it only takes 20 minutes, start to finish.
 Not only do you get a legal document that is personalized to your unique life circumstances, but you can also finish your will from the comfort of your home.

-Fun fact: You do NOT need to visit a lawyer or notary to make a legal will in Canada.
-As long as you meet the requirements, you have a legal will!
+Fun Fact: You do NOT need to visit a lawyer or notary to make a legal will in Canada.
+As long as you meet the legal requirements of your province, you have a valid will!

 What Are The Steps After You Complete Your Will?